2ndSightLab/ai-tracker/mistake-tracker.md

 So like anything could be injected into that variable and for the file to source.
 Great.
 This is such a mess now.

+And it's hiding errors again.
+The code was kind of working and now it is a disaster.

 Using Anthropic Opus 4.8.

 # 2026-07-21